 A lot of us have goals, dreams, and things we want to change.
 Beginning is the key and seeing the process through.
-However, before starting anything you have to prepare your heart and mind.
+However, before starting anything you must prepare your heart and mind.

-Luke 14:28-29, paraphrasing it: We don’t do anything without counting up the cost and people make fun of us because we couldn’t finish what we started.
+Luke 14:28-29, paraphrasing it: We do not do anything without counting the cost and people make fun of us because we could not finish what we started.

 2021, The journey has begun!